What should FERC filers know about XBRL reporting?

 - reduce manual errors through validated data accuracy

-- develop best practices due to standardization of data
+- develop best practices due to the standardization of data

 It is the missing piece in your compliance puzzle

 XBRL tagging is a critical piece of FERC compliance.
 If you are keen on making this compliance unchallenging, the best step you can take is to pick a reporting solution that can ease your burden.
-Scout for a solution that simplifies the process, is user-friendly, collaborative, and integrates seamlessly with your current functioning systems and software.
-It is also imperative to find a solution provider who can offer support beyond just XBRL filing.
+Scout for a solution that simplifies the process is user-friendly, collaborative, and integrates seamlessly with your current functioning systems and software.
+Finding a solution provider who can offer support beyond just XBRL filing is also imperative.
 Information security, quality, and success rate of the solution should also play an essential role in your decision.

 DataTracks, with a presence in 26 countries, has had over 15 years of experience in the field of compliance reporting.
 Having generated close to 185,000 reports, we have ensured the quality and assurance of proper reporting support at competitive prices.
 Our data confidentiality and efficient work has earned us 18,000 happy clients.

 We have a flagship Data Point Model (DPM) based product, which is extensively used by Insurance companies and Banks in the European Union for preparing their regulatory compliance reports in XBRL.
 Learn more, and start your compliance journey, get in touch with us at firstname.lastname@example.org